NicRunsJSU/Shape-Drawer/README.md

 2. Test whether the program works.
    * Click on the project folder.
    * Go into the dist folder.
-   * Run the Lab_5D.jar and a frame should open with 30 random shapes (either rectangles, circles, or triangles) with their volumes tagged to them.
+   * Run the Lab_5D.jar and a frame should open with 30 random shapes (either rectangles, circles, or triangles) with their areas tagged to them.
 ## How to Manipulate the Code
   The program randomly generates 30 shapes randomly.
-If you want to change the number of shapes it generates, go to line 31 and change the value that i must be less than, in order for the program to iterate.
+If you want to change the number of shapes it generates, go to line 31 and change the value that i must be less than, so that the program will iterate through the shape creation process a different number of times.
   ```
   for (int i = 0; i < 30; ++i) {
   ```